-4 Acknowledgements
+5 Acknowledgements

 Many people have been using txt2pajek in the last 10 years.
 Some of them gave important feedback that helped to further develop the tool.
 We would like to thank all of them and especially the large Pajek community.
-For creating txt2Pajek 3 Weiqi Cai from

-Carnegie Mellon University was instrumental.
-He helped converting the tool to the Python programming language, developing the GUI, and compiling the runtime .exe file.
+Weiqi Cai from Carnegie Mellon University was essential in converting the tool to Python, developing the GUI, and compiling the runtime .exe file.